himanshu8100/Image_Processing/Princeton Assignment/README.txt

-This directory contains skeleton code as a starting point for the challenge.
+This directory contains skeleton code as a starting point for the assignment.

 FILE STRUCTURE
 ==============